er-md-ejaz/JAVA-DSA/Day-2/flow chart-algorithm-pseudo code.md

 A process is the instance of a computer program that is being executed.

-# What is a Algorithm?
+# What is an Algorithm?

 An algorithm is a procedure or set of rules that defines how a program is to be executed.
 In the algorithm, plain text is used.
 The algorithm does not follow any rules